pynickle/Enchanting-Vanilla/README.md

 * Villagers can be attracted by the player holding an emerald in the main hand and an ominous banner in the offhand.

 ### **2.** *Invisible Item Frame*
-* You can use a Splash Shape Invisibility Potion on an item frame to make it invisible, as well as a Splash Shape Water Bottle to de-invisible it.
+* You can use a Splash Invisibility Potion on an item frame to make it invisible, as well as a Splash Water Bottle to de-invisible it.
 * Item frames are only invisible when items are placed on them.

 ### **3.** *Blocks On Lily Pad*